 Birth control pills may also reduce the risk of osteoporosis in women who have very infrequent periods of no periods at all.
 In some cases, surgery may be needed to remove the cysts or to remove the ovaries in women who do not want to become pregnant.
 Fertility treatments may be effective for those women who do want to become pregnant but are having problems conceiving.

-To learn more about the treatment options available for PCOS, call Southwest WomanCare OBGYN or book an appointment online today.
+To learn more about the treatment options available for PCOS, call Southwest WomanCare OBGYN or request an appointment online today.